-The Massachusetts Department of Conservation and Recreation (DCR) is accepting applications for the Recreational Trails Program - Education Grants with a due date/deadline of February 1, 2017.
+The Massachusetts Department of Conservation and Recreation (DCR) is accepting applications for the Recreational Trails Program - Education Grants with a final due date/deadline of February 1, 2018.

 RTP Education Grant Guidelines

 Applicants are encouraged to apply for Trail Education grants with a maximum federal reimbursement total of $8,000 - $10,000 and will have approximately 24 months to complete their project after the award contract is signed.
 The project must provide trail user education to both non-motorized and motorized trail users, satisfying the diverse use requirements of the Recreational Trails Program.
 Grants must be beneficial to and welcome the statewide trails community, rather than be specific to a particular property or region.
 Examples include:

 - Training Workshops on sustainable trail design, construction, maintenance, operation and assessment with a particular focus on promoting safety or environmental protection related to recreational trails.

 - Statewide Programs that develop or support trail planning, design, construction, maintenance, operation, and assessment with a particular focus on safety and environmental protection related to recreational trails.

 Typical education projects may include:

 - Develop and operate statewide trail-related environmental education programs.

 - Develop and operate statewide trail safety education programs.

 - Develop and provide training on trail accessibility and sustainability